blynkkk/blynkkk.github.io/new/en/datastream_default_value.md

 ### Datastream: Default Value

-Default value is a datastream setting that allows you to set the initial value for the datastream.
+Default Value is a setting that allows you to set the initial value for the Datastream.
-This value later can be used in hardware API, HTTPS API or within Rule Engine.
+This value later can be used in hardware API, HTTPS API, or within Rule Engine.
 Usually, this setting is used to set the initial value when hardware boots up for the first time.

 Example: